CprimeLearningLabs/terraform-aws-intro/labs/lab-3.3-Database/lab3.3-database.md

 ### Define a Database

-Continue to edit the "database.tf" file.
-We will be adding a few new resources to specify a MySQL database.
+Continue to edit the `database.tf` file.
+We will be adding a few new resources to instantiate a MySQL database.

 1. A security group to enable access to the database from the bastion host.
 ```